-You have to be aware of what the container is made of and what are its material’s properties, in order to take adequate measures when growing roses inside.
+You have to be aware of what the container is made of and its material’s properties to take adequate measures when growing roses inside.

 - Stone containers – beds and vases – the temperature influences them, as they are comparatively easy to heat and cool.